 SO HOW DO WE SET ABOUT COMPLETING AN UNDERPAINTING ?

 We can adopt the traditional ‘Line and wash approach’ of laying down a line or shading of dry colour on the paper direct from the pencils ( using a limited range of colours - see below ), keeping our shading very light so that we have control over the eventual depth/density of colour.
 After washing in the first layer we can then continue with dry pencil work on top.An example of this approach is shown in a detailed step by step titled ‘Coventry Canal’ which you can find in the Step By Step section later on the site.This method has the benefit of simplicity, but it can result in a strongly coloured underpainting.Often we are looking for some areas of the underpainting to provide a delicate range of tints ( Skies and water particularly ).
 In this case we can use traditional watercolour methods using pencil colourThe most controlled way of laying down your first colour to the paper is using pigment in watercolour taken from the pencil .
 It is best not to wet the point itself as the water will soften and damage the structure of the pencil core.....
 You CAN do so if you wish, of course, and many text books describe the method.
-The next time you need to use the pencil in it’s dry state, you will need to sharpen away the softened area - a waste of valuable pigment.
-Good for pencil manufacturers, bad for your pocket.The method I advocate is to use a small china or plastic palette ( detailed first, below ) or to use a piece of strong watercolour paper or grit pastel paper as a source of dry colour and lift the pigment with the brush from there ( see the previous topic ‘ Ways of using Aquarelles No 10 )The technique depends on taking fine shavings of pigment from the long Aquarelle pencil tip and holding them in a dish and then adding water to make a colour wash
+However, the next time you need to use the pencil in it’s dry state, you will need to sharpen away the softened area - a waste of valuable pigment.
+Good for pencil manufacturers, bad for your pocket.The method I advocate is to use a small china or plastic palette ( detailed first, below ) or to use a piece of strong watercolour paper or grit pastel paper as a source of dry colour and lift the pigment with the brush from there ( see the previous topic ‘ Ways of using Aquarelles No 10 )The technique depends on taking fine shavings of pigment from the long Aquarelle pencil tip and place them in a dish and then add water to make a colour wash

-In the palette ( Left ) you will seee the colour has come up too strong and I have transferred a small amount of the paint across to the next segment ( left ) and added more water to dilute the colour further.
+In the palette ( Left ) you will seee the colour has come up too strong and I have transferred a small amount of the paint across to the next segment ( to the left left ) and added more water to dilute the colour further.
 This means I still have the original mixture to go back to if I need a little more, or a little stronger

 This is a regular 300gsm hot pressed watercolour paper and I have laid down three areas of light blue tint.When this was dry, I have added a second layer of the blue wash to No 2 and 3 over the top of the first coatingWhen that was dry I added a little more of the wash to area 3 ( bottom right )This makes the colour more intense but under tight control.
 If I wish to soften edges I can do so while the watercolour is still damp - either by adding a little clean water at the edges or by dabbing with the edge of a piece of kitchen roll.